mlehotay/ier/IER/IER-FAQ.md

 ## **10. Does IER allow for free will?**

-IER rejects magical freedom from causation.
+IER rejects freedom as exemption from causation.

 But it affirms something real: